symposium-dev/symposium-rust-analyzer/README.md

 # Symposium Rust Analyzer

-An ACP (Agent Communication Protocol) proxy that wraps an MCP (Model Context Protocol) server to provide rust-analyzer LSP integration.
+An ACP (Agent Communication Protocol) proxy that wraps an MCP server to provide rust-analyzer LSP integration.

 Part of the [Symposium](https://github.com/symposium-dev) project.